- 1 Java Fern Overview

 Leave the lights off for up to three days to allow your plants time to recover.

-While java fern melt is not easy to diagnose, ensuring that your water is regularly freshened, that your plants are fertilized, and that there’s no bacterial growth or excess of bright light should prevent further outbreaks.
+While melt is not easy to diagnose, ensuring that your water is regularly freshened, that your plants are fertilized, and that there’s no bacterial growth or excess of bright light should prevent further outbreaks.

 Frequently Asked Questions

-A: Actually, it can — but it will need tons of water and possibly extra nutrients to keep it alive.
+A: Actually, they can — but it will need tons of water and possibly extra nutrients to keep it alive.
 Since the plant takes in most of its nutrition through its rhizome and leaves, you’ll want to keep the rhizome submerged and fertilized and mist the leaves with water to keep them hydrated.

 If you want to grow java fern in a partially-submerged fashion, ensure that there’s high humidity around the plants at all times.
 A fine misting system on a timer (like what’s in the produce section of a supermarket) works well for this purpose.